Fire services

 Get medical advice if you have a fever or diarrhoea.

-In the past, local authorities have advised that fish sold on the roadside has been contaminated with formaldehyde.
+Local authorities have advised that fish sold on the roadside can be contaminated with formaldehyde.

 Follow local warnings and advice.